Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Conclusion

 \section{Conclusion}

 We introduce a Survival In-context Model (SIC), the first prior-fitted in-context learning model for survival analysis.
-Our approach is enabled by a novel method to synthesize survival data using structural causal models (SCMs)~\cite{pearl09} and the extended hazard assumption~\cite{amoli87}.
+Our approach is enabled by a novel method for synthesizing survival data using structural causal models (SCMs)~\citep{pearl09}, the extended hazard assumption~\citep{amoli87}, and monotonic networks~\citep{Rindt21}.
 Together, these components allow the generation of covariates and time-to-event outcomes without relying on real-world datasets, while ensuring statistical properties.
-We extensively evaluate SIC on multiple survival datasets and compare it against established baselines.
+We extensively evaluate SIC on multiple real-world datasets and compare it against established baselines.
 Our single SIC model outperforms or achieves comparable performance to dataset-specific classical and deep learning baselines while requiring no hyperparameter tuning and being orders of magnitude faster.
 This substantially simplifies deployment by eliminating the need to build a dedicated machine learning pipeline, reducing training overhead, and enabling prediction with a single inference pass.